Our Action Plan

 5 Amend government legislation and organization policies to cover historical complaints.

 The #MeToo era has seen a surge of women finally finding the courage to come forward and report sexual misconduct abuses that occurred years, sometimes even decades, ago.
 Many are shocked to discover that current laws and organization policies do not apply to them as former employees.
 In Canadian legislation for federally regulated workplaces, for instance, the law specifically states that it applies only to current employees.
-This has a chilling effect for women coming forward and seeing themselves fall into some ambiguous land where their rights are not clear, and their recourse to human rights tribunals is no longer available.
+This leaves women who suffered an incident under a previous employer in some ambiguous land where their rights are not clear, and their recourse to human rights tribunals is typically no longer available.
 All this needs to change if society is to be true to the commitments it is making to women at this time of #MeToo awakening.
 We urge the extension of all rights and privileges that are enjoyed by current employees to former employees who are making historical claims.
-This includes bringing human rights legislation up to date with #MeToo realities and allowing for applications to be made that are barred currently by limitations periods.
+This includes bringing human rights legislation up to date with #MeToo realities and allowing for applications to be made that are currently barred by limitations periods.

 6 Extend anti-harassment and anti-discrimination laws.

-Currently, EEOC protections in the United States do not cover women-led businesses that are acting in a supplier or contract capacity with larger organizations.
+Currently, EEOC protections in the United States do not cover women-led businesses that are acting in a supplier or contractor capacity with larger organizations.
 We call this the Garrison Keillor loophole.

-This also means that women who are considered under U.S. Title VII Civil Rights laws to be a “protected” class insofar as employment discrimination based on sex is concerned are really an unprotected class as far as the U.S. government is concerned.
+This also means that women who are considered under Title VII of the U.S. Civil Rights Act of 1964 to be a “protected” class insofar as employment discrimination based on sex is concerned are really an unprotected class as far as the U.S. government is concerned.

 Did they forget that we are actually living in the 21st century?
-When women-formed and led businesses make up the largest proportion of new business creations, it is intolerable that they are not protected from sexual assault or sexual harassment on the part of the clients with whom they are doing business, or that they can be discriminated against and denied economic advancement just because of their gender.
+When women-formed and -led businesses make up the largest proportion of new business creations, it is intolerable that they are not protected from sexual assault or sexual harassment by the clients with whom they are doing business, or that they can be discriminated against and denied economic advancement just because of their gender.

 If you are a journalist following these stories, a victim of sexual misconduct in the workplace, or a business leader interested in giving its casualties a second chance at rebuilding their careers and lives, we’d like to hear from you.